isaacoduh/tryhelp-backend/README.md

 <!-- - Reporting and analytics for sales, customer insights, and popular products. -->
 <!-- - many more.... -->

+# Stack and Purpose
+- Redis: Currently used in Queues to send emails, as a nonblocking mechanism.

 ## Key Takeaways
 - TDD In Action